MohitLamba94/L3Fnet/README.md

 ***A single PDF of the paper and the supplementary is available at [arXiv.org](https://arxiv.org/abs/2003.02438).***

 Light Field (LF) offers unique advantages such as post-capture refocusing and depth estimation, but low-light conditions, especially during night, severely limit these capabilities.
-We, therefore, propose a deep neural network architecture for *Low-Light Light Field (L3F)* restoration, which we refer to as ***L3Fnet***.
+We, therefore, propose a deep neural network architecture for ***Low-Light Light Field (L3F)*** restoration, which we refer to as `L3Fnet`.
 The proposed L3Fnet not only performs the necessary visual enhancement of each LF view but also preserves the epipolar geometry across views.
-To facilitate this learning-based solution for low-light LF imaging, we collected a comprehensive LF dataset called ***L3F-dataset***.
+To facilitate this learning-based solution for low-light LF imaging, we collected a comprehensive LF dataset called `L3F-dataset`.
 Both our code and the L3F dataset are now publicly available and can be downloaded using the links provided on the left.

 <details>
   <summary>Click to read full <i>Abstract</i> !</summary>

 <p> Light Field (LF) offers unique advantages such as post-capture refocusing and depth estimation, but low-light conditions severely limit these capabilities.
 To restore low-light LFs we should harness the geometric cues present in different LF views, which is not possible using single-frame low-light enhancement techniques.
-We, therefore, propose a deep neural network architecture for Low-Light Light Field (L3F) restoration, which we refer to as <b> L3Fnet </b>.
+We, therefore, propose a deep neural network architecture for Low-Light Light Field (L3F) restoration, which we refer to as `L3Fnet`.
 The proposed L3Fnet not only performs the necessary visual enhancement of each LF view but also preserves the epipolar geometry across views.
 We achieve this by adopting a two-stage architecture for L3Fnet.
 Stage-I looks at all the LF views to encode the LF geometry.
 This encoded information is then used in Stage-II to reconstruct each LF view. <br>

 To facilitate learning-based techniques for low-light LF imaging, we collected a comprehensive LF dataset of various scenes.
 For each scene, we captured four LFs, one with near-optimal exposure and ISO settings and the others at different levels of low-light conditions varying from low to extreme low-light settings.
 The effectiveness of the proposed L3Fnet is supported by both visual and numerical comparisons on this dataset.
-To further analyze the performance of low-light reconstruction methods, we also propose an <b> L3F-wild dataset </b> that contains LF captured late at night with almost zero lux values.
+To further analyze the performance of low-light reconstruction methods, we also propose an `L3F-wild dataset` that contains LF captured late at night with almost zero lux values.
 No ground truth is available in this dataset.
 To perform well on the L3F-wild dataset, any method must adapt to the light level of the captured scene.
 To do this we use a pre-processing block that makes L3Fnet robust to various degrees of low-light conditions.
 Lastly, we show that L3Fnet can also be used for low-light enhancement of single-frame images, despite it being engineered for LF data.
-We do so by converting the single-frame DSLR image into a form suitable to L3Fnet, which we call as pseudo-LF. </p>
+We do so by converting the single-frame DSLR image into a form suitable to L3Fnet, which we call as `pseudo-LF`. </p>

 </details>